stuartfong1/Searching/README.md

 # Searching
 Visualization of various searching algorithms.
+Made using Processing.

+Windows: Download and run Searching.exe